CIS Critical Security Controls Navigator

 6/6 Safeguards

 Establish and maintain an inventory of all accounts managed in the enterprise.
-The inventory must include both user and administrator accounts.
-The inventory, at a minimum, should contain the person's name, username, start/stop dates, and department.
+The inventory must at a minimum include user, administrator accounts, and service accounts.
+The inventory, at a minimum, should contain the person’s name, username, start/stop dates, and department.
 Validate that all active accounts are authorized, on a recurring schedule at a minimum quarterly, or more frequently.

 IG1IG2IG3

 Use unique passwords for all enterprise assets.
-Best practice implementation includes, at a minimum, an 8-character password for accounts using MFA and a 14-character password for accounts not using MFA.
+Best practice implementation includes, at a minimum, an 8-character password for accounts using Multi-Factor Authentication (MFA) and a 14-character password for accounts not using MFA.

 IG1IG2IG3